 Let’s not be ignorant!

-- The Farmer’s Weekly Collector’s Edition will go sale on 6 August 2021, at selected retailers for R45,00.
+- The Farmer’s Weekly Collector’s Edition is available at selected retailers for R45,00.